elmar/aptitude-robot/README.md

 aptitude(8) man page under "override specifier" for a complete list.
 Comments starting with <code>#</code> are allowed.

-If you have more than one package list file the are concatenated (according to run-parts(8)).
+If you have more than one package list file the are concatenated according to the rules of run-parts(8).
 If a package appears more than once the last action mentioned applies.

 Example